JL-D24/Streamlit-Application-Project/README.md

    Creation of a Streamlit application using Python.
 The objectives of this project are as follows:

- (1) The first step is the data management phase, carried out on jupyter_notebook with Pandas :
+ (1) The first step is the data management phase, carried out on vs code with Pandas :

               - Analysis and cleaning of the dataset: Commodities-Futures-Collection